magarena/magarena/launch4j/Readme.txt

 Recommended difficulty level for the best balance of AI speed and strength is the default 6.

-Thanks to Epiko for creating the very nice Magarena splash screen.
+Thanks to Epiko for creating the very nice Magarena splash screen and Marble theme.

 Have fun!